GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Implementation Details

 \section{Implementation Details}

-This section provides additional details on model configuration, dataset preprocessing, and training hyperparameters that apply to both LMDrive and BEVDriver.
-These settings remain fixed across all experiments unless explicitly mentioned. \cref{tab:shared_impl_details} summarizes the shared configuration.
+This section provides additional details on model configuration, dataset preprocessing, and training hyperparameters for LMDrive, BEVDriver, and SimLingo.
+We strictly follow the official training strategies and optimization protocols provided by the respective authors for each baseline to ensure a fair and consistent comparison.

-For training and testing, we use eight GPU nodes of a high-performance computing cluster, where each node is equipped with an AMD EPYC 9254 CPU, 384~GB RAM, and an NVIDIA L40s GPU with 48~GB VRAM.
+LMDrive and BEVDriver share a unified training and optimization infrastructure, as summarized in Table~\ref{tab:impl_details_lmdrive_bevdriver}.
+In contrast, SimLingo utilizes a distinct training pipeline and dataset configuration, detailed in Table~\ref{tab:impl_details_simlingo}.
+While all models are trained across eight NVIDIA L40s GPUs, they differ in their trainable parameter subsets: LMDrive keeps the language backbone frozen, whereas BEVDriver and SimLingo utilize LoRA to update the language model.
+For all experiments, we use a high-performance computing cluster where each node is equipped with an AMD EPYC 9254 CPU, 384~GB RAM, and 48~GB VRAM per GPU.